Worried your critical illness will leave you and your family in severe debt?

 How much critical illness insurance cover do I need?

 You can look at insurance as an umbrella.
 It covers you and keeps you warm and dry.
 Umbrellas vary in size, but you want an umbrella that will provide you with sufficient protection when the rainy days come.
+Of course, when that happens, you’ll be happier when you’re equipped with a wider umbrella (with some rain boots on your feet) rather than a skimpy parasol!

 Critical illness insurance ensures that you have the funds you need at a difficult time.
-With today’s advanced medicine, there is an increased chance that one can recover and be well after going through a critical illness.
-But of course, you will need money for that.
+With today’s advanced medical technologies, there is an increased chance that one can recover and be well after going through a serious illness.
+The survival rates are ever increasing.
+According to Cancer Research UK, the overall survival rate for all cancers is 50%.
+Breast cancer survivors lasting 5 years have reached an all-time high of 82% (England only).

 • To claim for the terminal illness benefit.
 But this is only if the person is reasonably not expected to survive the illness in twelve months.
 This is also only if the terminal illness benefit is included in the cover.